warslett/table-builder/README.md

 **THIS PACKAGE IS CURRENTLY UNDER DEVELOPMENT**

 Table builder provides table abstraction, table building and table rendering.
-Allowing you to configure your tables, load your data into them and then render them in a variety of ways with common table functionality such as pagination and sorting taken care of.
+Allowing you to configure your tables, load your data into them and then render them in a variety of ways.
+The package can help you implement functionality common to most table actions in CRUD applications including pagination, sorting, row actions, conditional formatting, and exporting the table to csv.

 ## Installation
 `composer require warslett/table-builder`

 If you are using symfony there is an optional bundle that will configure the services:

-`composer require warslett/table-builder warslett/table-builder-bundle`
+`composer require warslett/table-builder-bundle warslett/table-builder`

 ## Requirements
-PHP 7.4 or 8.0
+PHP 7.4 or 8.0.
-This package has no core composer dependencies however [some optional features have dependencies](#Dependencies).

 ## Documentation
 Full documentation available [here](https://github.com/warslett/table-builder/blob/master/docs/en/index.md).